MicrosoftDocs/power-automate-docs/articles/teams/send-a-message-in-teams.md

 - By default Teams only lists the 50 most recent **named** group chats in the drop-down list.
 If you want to send a message to a new group chat use the option below.
 - The **Get @mention token for a user** can only be used for mentioning users, mentioning channels/teams is currently not supported.
+- Sending a message in private channels are not currently supported